mongodb/docs/source/includes/fact-open-network-ports.rst

 .. seealso::

-   To learn more about IP whitelisting, see :ref:`security-whitelist`.
+   To learn more about IP whitelisting, see :ref:`security-ip-access-list`.

 If your firewall blocks outbound network connections, you must also open outbound access from your application environment to |service|.